 Filter context is one of the major topics that any Power BI user should initially learn about, especially if you want your DAX calculations to work effectively.
+You may watch the full video of this tutorial at the bottom of this blog.

 In this article, I will run through the filter context.
 Every DAX formula is calculated in a two-step process.